gimlet-io/gimlet-documentation/src/pages/blog/streamlit-community-cloud-vs-kubernetes.md

 ## Deploy Streamlit application in Kubernetes with Gimlet

-If you prefer a GUI to do the above steps, our open-source product Gimlet will help you deploying your Streamlit app.
+If you prefer a GUI to do the above steps, our open-source product Gimlet will help you deploy your Streamlit app.
 In this section we walk you through how you can do it.
 We have a cloud version as well: [signup](https://gimlet.io/signup).

 You can get started with it by signing in using your GitHub account.
 After signing up, you can select how you’d like to deploy your Streamlit application.